 What are common red flags in a 10-Q?

-Often, investors pay attention to warning signs like declining profit margins, weak cash flow, rising debt, new legal risks, or internal control problems.
-These issues may indicate financial or operational challenges.
+Common red flags in a 10-Q include falling profit margins, weak cash flow, rising debt, new legal issues, or internal control problems.
+These may show possible financial or operational risks that need closer review.